JohnYoon13/cloud-functions/cloud_functions_guide.md

 ---

 **5.** Save the results and press *Next*.
-This will lead to the page where the source code resides.
+This will lead to the source code page.
 Under *Runtime*, select a programming language, such as Python.
 Then implement your source code in *main.py*; in this case, the code contains a simple "Hello World" print statement.
-Furthermore, verify that the *requirements.txt* file contains all the required libraries and packages.
+Then, verify that the *requirements.txt* file contains all the required libraries and packages.
 Finally, choose the [*Entry Point*](https://cloud.google.com/functions/docs/concepts/exec), which specifies the function name that the Cloud Function will execute.

 <img src="https://github.com/JohnYoon13/cloud-functions/blob/master/images/3.setup.png" width="700" height="600" />